 Intercourse should not hurt.
 Period.
-If it does, it is an indication that something is wrong and should not be ignored.
-Dr. Russo can help you navigate a conversation to describe the pain, identify the cause and find a solution.
+If it does, it is an indication that something is wrong.
+Don't ignore it.
+Dr. Russo helps you navigate a conversation to describe the pain, identify the cause and find a solution.
 Dyspareunia, or painful intercourse, is something millions of women all over the world face, regardless of age.
-Fortunately, dyspareunia is treatable and can be effectively managed and often even eliminated, depending on the exact location of the pain and the frequency with which it occurs.
+Fortunately, dyspareunia is treatable.
+It is effectively managed and often even eliminated, depending on the exact location of the pain and the frequency with which it occurs.

 What is Dyspareunia?